Karan Mahesh

 prof_pic.jpg

-Outside of work, I’m passionate about impactful, ethical entrepreneurship and connecting people through strong and safe mobility networks.
+Beyond research, I’m passionate about ethical entrepreneurship and creating strong, safe mobility networks.

-In my free time, I like working on household DIY projects, cooking through Snoop Dogg’s cookbook, and finding deals on eBay.
+In my free time, I enjoy tackling DIY projects, cooking my way through Snoop Dogg’s cookbook, and hunting for great deals on eBay.

 news

-Oct 1, 2024 Our preprint on safe marine autonomy using adaptive control and reachability analysis is now available on arXiv
+Oct 1, 2024 Our paper on safe marine autonomy using adaptive control and reachability analysis has been accepted to IEEE Transactions on Control Systems Technology

 May 22, 2024 Talk at Boeing Technical Excellence Conference on Fast Adaptive Learning and Control Online (FALCON), our work for the DARPA LINC program